 If you plan on hiking, ditch the hiking shoes and bring a pair that can easily be used while you’re walking up a trail or walking through a creek.
-Erica wears this pair almost daily.
+Erica wears her Teva Women’s Original Universals daily almost daily.

 There’s a lot to see underwater.
 We love capturing the memories as we snorkel, scuba dive, SUP, or learn to surf.
 This is our favorite camera for getting it all:

 Don’t forget to buy the floating hand grip: